 A partial denture is a removable dental device used to replace one or more missing teeth.
-It is an important step in developing an attractive smile and restoring function to where missing teeth once were.
+It is essential to develop an attractive smile and to restore function to where missing teeth once were.

 A metal framework is designed and cast to precisely fit around the remaining natural teeth.
 It is typically held in place with metal clasps.
 Artificial teeth are then anchored to this frame to provide the appearance and function of the missing natural teeth.
 Missing teeth can be more than a cosmetic problem.
 When teeth are missing, a person’s bite can be affected, making the act of chewing difficult or uncomfortable.
 There is also a tendency for the adjacent natural teeth to drift into the space left by the missing teeth.
 This movement can cause damage to the surrounding tissues, thus the more teeth lost, the more problems that may develop.
 Missing teeth can also affect the shape of your face and the clarity of your speech.
 None of these problems should be allowed to develop when sensible solutions are available.
 It is extremely important that, before a person begins treatment for a partial denture, they have a full and comprehensive assessment of the remaining natural teeth done by a dentist to establish that the remaining natural teeth can in fact support a partial denture, and that all repairs to natural teeth are completed.